gdelv/fantasyWebsite/README.md

     - teamName: ( string )
     - ownerNum: ( string )
     - ownerEmail: ( string )

 ### Glitches To Fix
 - Nav modal is scrollable
 - Home overlay move up

+### To Add
+- Clicking on ImgComp renders selected image larger scale in a modal
+- Making logo on nav link back to home page